lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 Currently, `BURN_ROLE` is assigned to the `Voting` contract.
 This proposal requires that only `SelfOwnedStETHBurner` contract is to be allowed stETH burning.
 It's vital for implementing the aforementioned calculations of splitting a rebase to cover- and rewards- induced parts.

 Also, we propose to enforce fine-grained permission control by the Aragon [ACL parameters interpretation](https://hack.aragon.org/docs/aragonos-ref#parameter-interpretation) to only allow `SelfOwnedStETHBurner` to burn stETH from its own balance.

 So, more formally, we propose the following permissions changes:
 - Revoke `BURN_ROLE` from `Voting`.
 - Assign `BURN_ROLE` to `SelfOwnedStETHBurner` requiring the `_account` argument of `burnShares` to equal the `SelfOwnedStETHBurner` address.

+Last but not least, we propose an additional permission control by allowing to place burn requests only from the `Voting` contract address.

 ## Discussion